MicrosoftDocs/microsoft-cloud/docs/dev/dev-proxy/how-to/test-that-my-application-handles-throttling-properly.md

 }
 ```

 In this example, the `Retry-After` header is set to 60 seconds.
-When using a static value, Dev Proxy isn't controlling if your app is waiting before calling the API again.
+When you configure the header to a static value, Dev Proxy isn't controlling if your app is waiting before calling the API again.

 To test if your app is correctly waiting before calling the API again, change the header's value to `@dynamic`: